TheFurryGamer2016/blog/_posts/2020-07-11-Non-Binary.md

 ![An illustration of a white and purple umbrella, labelled "Non-Binary".
 Beneath it are yellow capsules labelled with various genders, and one in front of them labeled "Whatever I am".
 The genders read "Gender-Neutral", "Gender-Queer", "Androgynous", "Demigirl", "Demiboy", "Demi-fluid", "Gender-fluid", "Agender", "Bigender", and "Polygender".](/images/The Non-Binary Umbrella.svg){:.mid-post-hero}

 All that said, I do enjoy making myself look good.
 I like sculpting the person in the mirror &ndash; my beard and hair are especially fun to play with.
 Next up, I'm looking to sculpt the rest of my body.
-I've been working out more, tracking all my nutrients, and taking hormones, to build my muscle, trim some fat, and grow breasts.
-I'm looking forward to how I'll look afterwards!
+I've been working out more, tracking all my nutrients, and taking hormones, to build my muscle, trim some fat, and grow breasts.<a name="growing-breasts" /> I'm looking forward to how I'll look afterwards!

 I'd like to see the world embrace gender as a way to express oneself, and communicate one's identity.
 Someday soon I hope to see it become untied from sex completely.
 The same with sexuality: I think folks should love whomever they love, regardless of identity and expression.
 Of course, gender can come into play if they want, but it shouldn't be assumed that it does.